yogeshwaran01/lyricy/README.md

 - Synced lyrics with lrc time tags
 - Lyrics without lrc tags
 - Save lyrics as lrc file
-- Add your own lyrics or downloaed lyrics to songs
+- Add your own lyrics or downloaded lyrics to songs
 - Used as a python package

 ## Usage